 The research was conducted on people who had the hair loss condition alopecia areata, a fairly uncommon type of hair loss which affects around 2% of the population and is categorised as an auto-immune disease.
 The scientists who carried out the research also believe that it could be used to treat the more common condition male pattern hair loss.
 It does not seem the product has been licensed by the MHRA or FDA, so we will be keeping a close eye on developments related to this product and updating this page.

 There are currently only two effective, clinically proven and medically licensed medications for hair loss available.
-Find out about them on our hair loss treatments page and view results achieved for hundreds of men and women that have used Belgravia’s specially tailored treatment programmes for hair loss.This entry was posted on Tuesday, May 7th, 2013 at 5:17 pm and is filed under Alopecia, Hair Loss, Hair Loss News, Male Hair Loss.
+Find out about them on our hair loss treatments page and view results achieved for hundreds of men and women that have used Belgravia’s specially tailored treatment programmes for hair loss.This entry was filed under Alopecia, Hair Loss, Hair Loss News, Male Hair Loss.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.